vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 So what does the value actually do?

-**Extra space available is distributed among the component proportionally to their flex-grow values.**
+**Extra space available is distributed among the components proportionally to their flex-grow values.**

 This means if there are two items, and both have `flex-grow: 1;` they both get 50% of the available space.
 That's because the ratio of their values is `1:1`.